jamcoding/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+        Sessions allow you to persist data across all requests within your application.
+Typically people who are storing sessions are doing this to allow users to navigate throughout the application without having to log in for each request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+        Bcrypt allows you to store passwords and hash them by creating a string of text and characters to hide the password with in the database.

 - [ ] What does bcrypt do to slow down attackers?
+        This slows down attackers by creating a hash that is coded with a string of text and characters to hide the passwords in the database.
+They become very difficult to solve for the attacker.
+Every change of text or character in the password will cause the hash to become different.
+There is no pattern to this hash.

 - [ ] What are the three parts of the JSON Web Token?
+        The header, the payload and the signature

 ## Minimum Viable Product